kyma-project/kyma/docs/authorization-and-authentication/docs/012-cr-idppresets.md

 ## Sample Custom Resource

-This is a sample CR used to create a IDP Preset:
+This is a sample CR used to create an IDPPreset:

 ```yaml
 apiVersion: authentication.kyma-project.io/v1alpha1